LalitTyagi/Question/README.md

          Output : Invalid

 Q24.
 Given bigger NxN matrix and a smaller MxM matrix print TRUE if the smaller matrix can be found in the bigger matrix else print FALSE

+Q25.
+Given an array, print all duplicate values.
+If no duplicates found print -1.
+Input:12,13,14,12,125,24,24,12
+Output:12,24
+Input:7,9,1,21
+Output:-1
+Input:32,6,12,45,12
+Output:12

+Q26.
+Given a linkedlist, reverse and print the list.
+The program should run with O(n) time and space complexity Input:10 -> 20 -> 30 -> 40 -> NULL
+Output:40 -> 30 -> 20 -> 10 -> NULL

+Q27: Given a string, reverse only the characters in it, any numbers present should hold the same position

+Input:zohocorp123
+Output:procohoz123
+Input:zoho123corp
+Output:proc123ohoz
+Input:zoh123ocorp
+Output:pro123cohoz
+Input:a1b2cd3
+Output:d1c2ba3